About Me

 Having worked for three years as an advisor to the OECD Secretary-General, I moved to the Organisation’s Investment Division in February 2016 to work directly with the Head of Division to support the G20 investment agenda, to service the OECD’s Investment Committee and to manage substantive inputs for use and dissemination by the Secretary-General.
 As an economist, I also contributed to the team’s work on Investment Policy Reviews, on developing and disseminating the OECD’s Policy Framework for Investment, as well as on other FDI-related policy research.

-Since arriving in Mexico City in late-2016, I have worked as an economist for the World Bank and, from January 2020 to October 2021, as Director of Economic Policy in the Macroeconomic Analysis Directorate General of Mexico´s Finance Ministry.
+Based in Mexico City for 7 years from late-2016, I worked as an economist for the World Bank and, from January 2020 to October 2021, as Director of Economic Policy in the Macroeconomic Analysis Directorate General of Mexico´s Finance Ministry.
+Subsequently I worked as a freelance economist and public policy specialist.

 For years, people have told me that I’m so full of hot air I should be blogging.
 So blame them!